Mayerch1/Applied-AI-Technologies/Hephaistos/README.md

 ![GitHub](https://img.shields.io/github/license/mayerch1/Applied-AI-Technologies)

-This service offers an API for detecting people not wearing masks in public areas.

 This repo is divided into different parts, `Detection`, `rest`, `website` and ```lib```, responsible for the API/Website and detection part of this service.